automatecloud/google-summit/README.md

 2. Build the application locally on your machine:

-docker build -t googlesummit:test .
+docker build -t hello-cloudbuild-app:test .

 3. Test the application locally:

-docker run -d -p 8080:8080 googlesummit:test
+docker run -d -p 8080:8080 hello-cloudbuild-app:test
+Show the app running with your local Docker Engine: docker ps
-Show the app running locally in your browser
+Show the app running locally in your browser (Zoom In the View of the application, so everyone can see it)

 4. Show the local image and image id: